xot/ElectraOne/README-ADDING-PRESETS.md

 at the start of the `device.lua` file.
 This includes some common LUA functions used by the remote script and the preset.

-When uploading a preset for a new, non-standard, device, don't forget to also include the `device.ccmap` (as [described above](#device-preset-dumps)).
+When uploading a preset for a new, non-standard, device, don't forget to also include the `device.ccmap` (as described next).

 ### Device preset dumps